alexandersvozil/IBMChallenge/README.md

 # IBMChallenge
-A programming Challenge for IBM
+A programming Challenge of IBM

 Solved with the Spring Boot Framework.